ivailotsvetkov/WheelOfFortuneVanillaJS/README.md

 1. At 10 turns of the wheel
 - the pointer must stop 3 times one specific sector and 2 times in another sector
-- the pointer should stop 2 consecutive times in one sector.
+- the pointer must NOT stop 2 consecutive times in one sector.

 2. To have a "Free Spins" sector, when entering this sector, the player gets 3 turns of the wheel that need to be started and